-Except for the conifers dotting the forest, the trees dropped their leaves.
-Now, it easier to see longer distances.
-The boys walked down into the Valley, single file, with Conall at the end.
+Except for the conifers dotting the forest, the trees in the Valley had dropped all their leaves.
+Now it was easier for them to see longer distances.
+The boys walked down into the Valley with care, keeping Caleb between the older two.

 It was impossible to hide their presence in the Valley, as the crisp leaves crunched under their feet.
-Josah stopped where he last saw Ena.
+Josah stopped at the clearing where he last saw Ena.
 He whistled three short blasts, hoping to get her attention.
 Instead, the boys heard the rush of Dragoons heading toward them.

 The mature cats stomped their feet, warning them not to proceed.
 One of them took extra steps closer to the boys.
 Fresh scratches on its face and shoulders concerned Josah.
 This Dragoon had been in a fight.

-The boys heard a slow, steady rustling of leaves behind them.
-Josah turned his head slightly, then cut his eyes in the direction of the sounds.
+Not sure what to do next, the boys paused, hearing a slow, steady rustling of leaves behind them.
+Josah turned his head slightly, cutting his eyes toward the sounds.
 It was Ena, walking, and yowling, ignoring the boys as she went past them.

-The two cats stood face to face, challenging each other.
-Their yowl started slow, then worked their way to a loud pitch.
-They stopped for a few seconds before repeating the call.
+The two Dragoons stood face to face, challenging each other.
+Their yowl started slow, then worked their way to a loud, high pitch.
+They stopped for a few seconds before repeating the calls.
 With one swift move, Ena swatted the challenger, forcing her to retreat.

-Ena stomped a few times before backing down.
-She turned to Josah, then rubbed his leg.
+Stomping a few times before backing down, Ena turned to Josah and rubbed her head on his leg.
 “Look at you,” Josah said as he dropped to a knee.
-“You’ve had your battles, didn’t you, now?”
+“You’ve had your battles, too, didn’t you now?”

 The cat placed her face into Josah’s hands.
-Josah examined her as best he could, but only found superficial wounds.
+He examined her as best he could, happy that he only found superficial wounds.
 These would heal over a short time.
-When she looked at Caleb and Conall, the two brothers reached out, much to her delight.
+When Ena looked at Caleb and Conall, the two brothers reached out their hands, much to her delight.

-He ran down the familiar path leading to Promise Gorge, with Ena running ahead of him.
-Conall and Caleb followed behind.
-The sun remained low on the horizon, as the morning had just started.
-So, there were places where the shadows embraced the darkness.
+He ran down the familiar path leading to Promise Gorge, with Ena racing ahead of him.
+Conall and Caleb followed close behind.
+The sun remained low on the horizon, as the morning had merely started.
+There were places on the sides of the mountains that remained in darkness.

-The boys slowed down once they exited the forest.
+As they exited the forest, the boys slowed down.
 They would reach Promise Gorge about the time the sun peaked over the mountain range.
 With horses waiting for them, they should arrive in Bon Abbi by midday.

 When they reached the waterfall, the boys paused long enough to catch their breath.
 Down below, they saw Dali waiting in a wagon, along with three horses, saddled and grazing on the grass.

-Josah expected to find Eva waiting for him.
-“Something wrong,” Josah said as he ran down to the lower elevation.
+Josah scrunched his face, expecting to find Eva waiting for him.
+But Dali was alone.
+“Something’s wrong,” Josah said as he ran down to the lower elevation.

 “Welcome back,” said Dali as the boys and Ena made it to the wagon.
-The horses neighed, pulling at the reins tied to the cart, at the sight of the big cat.
+At the sight of the big cat, the horses neighed, pulling at the reins tied to the cart.

 Dali tugged on her reins, calming the horse harnessed to the wagon.
 “Where’s Eva?” asked Josah, gasping for air.

 When an answer didn’t come right away, he looked up.
-“Josah, you need to hear what happened while you were gone.”
+Dali returned his gaze.
+“Josah, you need to hear what happened after you departed.”